student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/2-academia/index.md

 These casual relationships have tangible effects.
 For example, I only landed my first paid tech job because upper-year students made it clear that it was _possible_, and helped me figure out how to get there.
 Before that, I thought I’d be lucky to get an unpaid volunteer role.

-But students who started in **Fall 2020 and 2021** missed this entirely.
+But students who started in Fall 2020 and 2021 missed this entirely.
 When they returned in-person in Fall 2022, the students who had those experiences were graduating or gone.
 This created a knowledge vacuum—one that hasn’t been fully refilled.

-Some students have never even heard advice as basic as “add personal projects to your resume,” and that’s left them less prepared to compete in today’s job market.
+This has resulted in a generations of students who are less connected, less informed, and less prepared to navigate the complexities of univeristy and the job market.

+## Conclusion

+This is why I believe graduates are becoming less capable.
+It’s not a matter of talent or potential, but of environment.
+Universities are overwhelmed, support is stretched thin, and students are either unchallenged or unequipped from the start.
+Add in the growing dependence on AI and the erosion of student communities, and it becomes clear: the system is failing to produce students who are ready for the real world.

 ## Sources: